recolic/microsoft-intune-archlinux/README.md

 - Cannot find directory `.../msft-identity-broker/...`

 This directory was renamed from `msft-identity-broker` to `microsoft-identity-broker` in latest intune.
 Remember to rename it while copy files around.

+#### Ubuntu side (officially supported)

+- Cannot log into intune-portal, something went wrong (2400)

+Uninstall intune-portal and all other microsoft packages.
+Do `apt update` and install it again.

+- Cannot log into intune-portal, something went wrong (1001)

+Simply try again.
+It will work.